WAMPUS

 And I thought, being married wasn’t so bad.

-Sure, coming to places like this floods your senses.
-Makes your brain feel like it’s floating three inches above your skull.
-The lights, the music, the smell of arousal mixed with desperation.
-It short-circuits you.
-And for a minute—maybe longer than a minute—you believe the illusion.
+Sure, places like this overload you fast.
+Every sense cranked to redline until your brain feels like it’s floating three feet above your skull.
+The lights, the music, the stink of arousal tangled with desperation—it all short-circuits you.
+And for a while—longer than you’d admit—you let yourself buy into the trick.
 That you’re wanted.
 Desired.
-That you’re still twenty-five and all the best nights are ahead of you.
+That you’re still twenty-five, and the best nights are waiting just past the next drink, the next song, the next body brushing too close.

 But marriage grounds you.

 Dennis didn’t get that.
-Or maybe he didn’t care.
-And yet somehow he was in a relationship with a God fearing woman who happens to be a doctor who still cooks and cleans on her off days.
-For someone who doesn’t believe in God he sure is getting the platinum life package.
+Or maybe he didn’t give a damn.
+And yet somehow he was shacked up with a God-fearing woman—white coat doctor, no less—who still found time on her days off to cook and scrub floors.
+For a man who didn’t believe in God, he sure managed to hustle himself into the platinum-life package.

-I made for a stall.
-Each one had a little screen mounted above it, angled down like it was watching you.
-At first, I thought it was for sports, or maybe some silent music video to keep your mind distracted while you handled your business.
+I aimed for a stall.
+Each one had a little screen bolted above the door, angled down like it was waiting to judge you.
+At first, I figured it was ESPN, or maybe some old MTV trash, sound off so you could piss in peace while your brain dribbled elsewhere.

 Yeah.

-“I’m single now,” Dennis said.
+“I’m single now,” he said.
 Just like that.

 “What happened?”
-I asked, turning toward him, even though I already had an idea.
+I asked, turning toward him, though I already knew the shape of it.
 “I liked Yvette.
 Hell, I thought you liked Yvette.”

 “She kept asking about being married.”
-He took a measured sip of the reposado this time, like the words were too bitter and had to be rinsed back to the depths he allowed it to travel.
-His eyes were on the stage, but I could tell he wasn’t watching.
+He sipped his reposado slow, deliberate, like the words had been too bitter and needed rinsing down to whatever deep hole he kept in his chest.
+His eyes were fixed on the stage, but he wasn’t watching the dancer.
+Not really.
 “I won’t be forced into that.
 She’s supposed to come by later, get the rest of her things.”

-“It was hot,” she’d said, flipping through photos.
+“It was hot,” she said, flipping photos.
 “That’s why I’m so dark right now.”

-“You definitely got a tan,” I’d said, leaning in to look.
+“You definitely got a tan,” I said, leaning over.

-“And we were drinking literally all day.”
-She laughed, but it sounded thin.
-“It’s scary how I look like my mom now.
-Her skin is this complexion.
+“And we were drinking all day.”
+Her laugh came out thin, like a popped balloon.
+“It’s crazy—I look like my mom now.
+Her skin’s this color.
 I don’t think I ever told you I’m part Cherokee.”

 She flicked through the pictures and it went from their vacation to—well it was probably still their vacation.
 It was some cat lady.
 It could have come off as strange when she dropped the face of the phone downward.
 And then I thought not weird, but perhaps kinky.
 Her in a cat costume.
 I find a way to ease any awkwardness by asking questions about anything else, as anyone would.

-“She has,” she said gleefully but reservedly.
+“She has,” Yvette said, glad but careful.
 “She likes him.
-Hell he’s an asshole everyone likes him.
-She says he has this devilish charm about him.”
+Hell, he’s an asshole everyone likes him.
+She says he’s got this devilish charm.”

-“I’m just… trying to see where his head is at, you know?”
-She laughed again, but it was thinner this time.
+“I’m just trying to see where his head is at, you know?”
+She laughed again, thinner.
 “I’m thirty-six.
 I’m not getting any younger.
 I want kids too.
 Don’t get me wrong—I love Denise.
 She’s beautiful.
 But… she’s not mine.
-And even though she is mostly with her mom in Tampa, there’s always gonna be this gap.
+And even though she’s mostly with her mom in Tampa, there’s always this gap.
 You know?”

-“I don’t wanna speak on his behalf,” I told her, “or make you think anything that ain’t there.
-But… the trip to Houston?
-He and I had this… conversation.
+“I don’t wanna speak for him,” I told her, “or make you think anything that ain’t there.
+But… Houston?
+He and I had this conversation.
 Caught me off guard.
-We don’t do that, him and me.
-I might start something serious, but he’ll shut it down or change the subject if he ain’t feeling it.
-But this time?
-He didn’t.
-He told me straight.
-Said you were it.
+We don’t have those conversations.
+He’d usually change the subject if the idea of settling showed up.
+But this time he didn’t.
+He said you were it.
 Said he was gonna cut everybody else off.
-And when he said it… I believed him.”
+When he said it… I believed him.”

 “What I got from that day,” I said, “is that you’re the one.”